Former Chipping Norton mayor Rob Evans loses cancer fight

 He remained a West Oxfordshire district councillor up until his death.

-Chris Johnson, chair of Witney Constituency Labour Party, said Mr Evans had recently received a Labour Party Merit Award for his long service.'Struggled on'
+Chris Johnson, chair of Witney Constituency Labour Party, said Mr Evans had recently received a Labour Party Merit Award for his long service.

 He had been a member of the Labour Party for 40 years.